SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Amazon_Keyspaces_Service.md

 ## Generating credentials for Amazon Keyspaces

-In the Identity and Access Management (IAM) Service, you can generate new credentials that are used to access the Amazon Keyspaces service.
+In the [Identity and Access Management (IAM)](https://console.aws.amazon.com/iam) Service, you can generate new credentials that are used to access the Amazon Keyspaces service.
 Those credentials are then linked to the account that created them.

-In order to do this, the right permissions are required.
+All of this takes place in the [IAM](https://console.aws.amazon.com/iam) Service.

-All of this takes place in the IAM service.
+1. Log in with your AWS account and open the [IAM](https://console.aws.amazon.com/iam) Service.

 1. Go to *IAM* > *Users*.